Sousastep/SousaFX-rnbo-docs/docs/overview.md

 	Sets the main envelope sensitivity, which should generally be around 180%

-### Save Restore

-The Save button saves all the parameters in the main window (except for the window layout), and all the FX parameters windows.

-The Restore button discards all changes and restores the previous save.

 ### Layout

 On the bottom left is a way to save window layouts.
 Click the number box and press the up or down key to cycle through the window layout presets.
 Type a description in the textbox, and click "save layout" to save the current window layout with the description to the current preset number.
 Click "set initial" to set the current preset number as the initial preset to load on launch.